 Channel your inner Lawrence of Arabia and head into the desert on camelback to see the Great Pyramid of Giza.
 Built by a Fourth Dynasty pharaoh in 2560 B.C.E., this 481-foot structure is the oldest wonder of the ancient world.
 Let that settle in.

 You’ll feel like you’re on another planet when you take the ten-day drive around Iceland’s Ring Road, passing thermal springs, volcanoes, waterfalls, fjords and glaciers.
-During summer, the sun barely hits the horizon before rising again—and during winter, well, we hope you like darkness.
+In the summer, the sun barely hits the horizon before rising again—and in the winter, well, we hope you like the dark.